 The ability of the body to control the flow of blood following vascular injury is paramount to continued survival.
 The process of blood clotting and then the subsequent dissolution of the clot, following repair of the injured tissue, is termed hemostasis.
-Hemostasis, composed of 4 major events that occur in a set order following the loss of vascular integrity:
+Hemostasis comprises four major events that occur in a set order following the loss of vascular integrity:

 1. The initial phase of the process is vascular constriction.
 This limits the flow of blood to the area of injury.

 2. Next, platelets become activated by thrombin and aggregate at the site of injury, forming a temporary, loose platelet plug.
 The protein fibrinogen is primarily responsible for stimulating platelet clumping.
 Platelets clump by binding to collagen that becomes exposed following rupture of the endothelial lining of vessels.
 Upon activation, platelets release the nucleotide, ADP and the eicosanoid, TXA2 (both of which activate additional platelets), serotonin, phospholipids, lipoproteins, and other proteins important for the coagulation cascade.
 In addition to induced secretion, activated platelets change their shape to accommodate the formation of the plug.

 3. To insure stability of the initially loose platelet plug, a fibrin mesh (also called the clot) forms and entraps the plug.
 If the plug contains only platelets it is termed a white thrombus; if red blood cells are present it is called a red thrombus

 4. Finally, the clot must be dissolved in order for normal blood flow to resume following tissue repair.
 The dissolution of the clot occurs through the action of plasmin